Where to begin? That is the question.

 Here are a few of my favorite snack/breakfast recipes that are EASY to start your prepping journey:

-- Use reliable recipes: This is where A Dash of Macros comes in handy.
+- Use reliable meal prep recipes: This is where A Dash of Macros comes in handy.
 I have tested, adjusted, and tweaked every recipe ensuring they are great for meal prep.

-- Give yourself the time: Schedule it, put it on your calendar, meal prep can be fun, when your not stressed for time.
+- Give yourself the time: Schedule it, put it on your calendar, meal prep can be fun when you’re not stressed for time.
 If you have a plan and a schedule you will find meal prep relaxing and rewarding.

 - Keep it simple: Start small with snacks, then add in more meals as you become more comfortable.
 You will be prepping several meals at one time, in no time.